funkedee/TrainScheduler/README.md

 ## Acknowledgements

-* A css framwork from Bootstrap was used.
+* A css framework from Bootstrap was used.